Sarah-Earl/letsdefend-basic-auth-challenge/README.md

 # Analysis

-The first step is to connect to the LetsDefend lab environment and open the pcap file in WIreShark.
+The first step is to connect to the LetsDefend lab environment and open the pcap file in WireShark.

 ![image](/assets/images/wireshark01.png)